 Leading Health and Safety on Britain's Railway

-New for April 2020 – the strategy has been refreshed and re-published to set out a much clearer framework for the rail industry to work together to make a better, safer railway a reality.
+In 2020 the strategy has been refreshed to set out a clearer framework for the rail industry to work together to make a better, safer railway a reality.

-The LHSBR Executive Advisory Group (LEAG) has been established to act on behalf of RSSB Board.
-It will monitor how the strategy is being implemented and provide accountability and support to System Safety Review Group (SSRG) and The Health and Wellbeing Policy Group (HWPG) and their related risk/subgroups.
-This all builds on the strategy’s previous versions since the launch of the original in 2016, and you can read the earlier progress reports below.
+The Leading Health and Safety on Britain's Railway Executive Advisory Group has been established to act on behalf of RSSB’s Board.
+It will monitor how the strategy is being implemented and provide accountability and support to System Safety Risk Group and The Rail Wellbeing Alliance and their related subgroups.

 A bit about the strategy